Furnishing the Shop: The Material Culture of Apothecaries in Britain and the Atlantic World (c.1617-1815)

 - Helped to install a 'pop-up' exhibition for the Heritage Lottery Fund, Saving the Seventies project

 - Completed the re-display of glazed floor tiles in the permanent medieval galleries

 - Curated a temporary display case on Roman Medicine

 02/2019 – 07/2019 // Teaching Affiliate // The University of Nottingham

 Lecturing on first year undergraduate module The Archaeology of Britain.
-I gave seven 1hr lectures, plus one 1hr essay preparation seminar, which covered the high medieval to industrial periods (c.
+I lectured on the archaeology of the high medieval to industrial periods (c.
 1100-1900).
 I was also responsible for marking essays on those time periods.